 The standard BlendMount retails for $98.99 on Amazon.

-If you drive a higher end car that requires a more specialized version of the BlendMount, that retails for $129.99 on Amazon.
+If you drive a higher end car that requires a more specialized version of the BlendMount, that retails for $139.99 on Amazon.
+(This is for the C7 Corvette, for example, and they make many others too.)

 If you want a Radar Mount Mirror Mount, they have just one universal design (though there’s different brackets depending on your radar detector) and assuming it fits for your car, it retails for $35.99 on Amazon.